Bernard-Yang/Entity_Relation_Extraction/README.md

 # Entity_Relation_Extraction
-- English Entity Relation Extraction
+- English Entity Relation Extraction on SemEval2010 task8 datasets.
-- Using Bidirectional LSTM neural network and Attention mechanism which taking 100 dimension Glove word embedding and entities positional embeddings as input on SemEval2010 task8 datasets to predict the class of relation for each entity pair.
+- Using Bidirectional LSTM neural network and Attention mechanism to predict the class of relation for each entity pair.
+- Achieved 54% Precision, 55% Recall, 54% F1 score with 100 dimension Glove word embedding.
-- Achieved 66% Precision, 67% Recall, 67% F1 score after 300 epochs training.
+- Achieved 66% Precision, 67% Recall, 67% F1 score with 100 dimension Glove word embedding and entities position embedding.

 # Environment
 - python 3.6